chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 Models represent the domain concepts of your application, and consists of one more more entities, which are effectively persistent objects.
 In ChiselStrike, you define models with entity class definitions in the `models/` directory of your project.

-For example, to define an entity `User` that represents an user in your application, you can add the following TypeScript class to your existing models file:
+For example, to define an entity `User` that represents a user in your application, you can add the following TypeScript class to your existing models file:

 ```typescript title="models/models.ts"
 import { ChiselEntity, labels } from "@chiselstrike/api"